 The creative, agile, calm and responsible thinking is what differentiates a professional in times of crisis.
 Knowing how to predict and devise strategies to deal with possible crises and have peace of mind and creativity to solve unexpected problems is essential for companies.

 Knowing how to deal with problems is a feature that draws attention and highlights professionals in the market.
 Prepared professionals and companies remain more stable.

 In addition to these, other important soft skills for professionals to stand out in the corporate environment are:

-A trip abroad is accompanied by many experiences, starting with financial planning before the trip, the organization of documentation and time management to solve pre-departure issues.
-When you arrive at your destination you will have to adapt to the time zone, the food, and the new routine.
-While at the university, you will be communicating with people of different cultures and languages, doing teamwork and individual and group presentations.
+A trip abroad is accompanied by many experiences, starting with financial planning before the trip, the organization of documentation and time management to solve pre-trip issues.
+Arriving at the destination will be necessary to adapt to the time zone, the food and the new routine, and, at the university, communication with people from different cultures and languages, teamwork and individual and group presentations.

 Living this experience by making the most of it can help you develop many skills, which will be fundamental in your personal and professional life.

 If you want to invest in your career and study abroad on a scholarship, you can join students from over 70 countries, who annually participate in IBS Americas’ short term programs.